Avaiga/taipy-doc/docs/knowledge_base/demos/Bar Cutting.md

 Precision bar cutting is an essential task in various industries, and the Bar Cutting demo powered by Taipy is here to transform it.
-In this article, we will explore this application's capabilities, which optimize bar cutting using different algorithms for enhanced efficiency and minimized losses.
+In this demo, we will explore this application's capabilities, which optimize bar cutting using different algorithms for enhanced efficiency and minimized losses.

 # Understanding Bar Cutting Optimization